-Value Added Tax (VAT) is HM Revenue and Customs’ most efficient method of tax collection, and we have seen the frequency of VAT spot checks stepped up in recent years.
+Value Added Tax (VAT) is HM Revenue and Customs’ most efficient method of tax collection, and we have seen the frequency of random VAT checks stepped up in recent years.
 Whether your turnover is above the current VAT registration threshold of £85,000 or you register voluntarily below the threshold, you now have to submit VAT returns through HMRC-recognised software and there is no margin for error.
-Voluntary VAT registration isn’t often considered but can be beneficial for small and new businesses and self-employed individuals in order to maximise any potential VAT recovery from purchases.
+Voluntary VAT registration isn’t often considered but can be very beneficial for small and new businesses as well as self-employed individuals in order to maximise any potential VAT recovery from purchases.

-We advise businesses across all types of industries, including more complex organisations such as trusts, not-for-profits and property developers.
+We advise businesses across a large range of industries, including more complex organisations such as trusts, not-for-profits and property development portfolios.
 HMRC make available various flat rates for VAT depending on your industry or if you have a limited amount of purchases, so it is important to use these if available to you.
-We also have the experience and expertise to ensure that you comply with Making Tax Digital for VAT (MTDfV) guidelines and are filing them in the correct and most efficient way.
+We also have the experience and expertise to ensure that you comply with the now mandatory Making Tax Digital for VAT (MTD) guidelines and are filing them in the correct and most efficient way.

-Making Tax Digital is HMRC’s plan to combat VAT fraud stemming from manual entry of figures and ultimately to have the most efficient digital tax system in the world.
-With digital links now in more places than you could ever imagine, it is imperative to ensure you are signed up correctly for MTD and report the correct sales and purchase figures to HMRC on each VAT return, with the appropriate digital ‘bridge’ in place with HMRC-recognised software.
+MTD is HMRC’s plan to combat VAT fraud stemming from manual entry of figures and ultimately to have the most efficient digital tax system in the world.
+With digital links now in more places than ever before, it is imperative to ensure you are signed up correctly for MTD and report the correct sales and purchase figures to HMRC on each VAT return, with the appropriate digital ‘bridge’ in place with HMRC-recognised software such as Quickbooks or Xero.
+LR Accounting can offer discounted licence prices for many accounting software packages.
 Contact us today to ensure you are set up correctly and comply with the new MTD guidelines.

 Can I backdate my VAT registration?